srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 else:
     print(f"--- 'click' is already at the correct version ({required_click_version}).
 No action needed. ---")
 ```
 c) the chapter continues as before:
 We can define a text-to-speech conversion function:

-*Note: In this book, we only describe the setup code once, when it first appears.*

 ### 3.Missing term when installation transformers
 Issue: The term `install` was missing in several notebooks starting Chapter 7.